gango-anan/re-former/README.md

 - Open the the project folder from the terminal.
 - Run the command: rails server
 - Access the Create new user page from your browser by typing in: localhost:3000/users/new
-- Create a new user by fill in the form and clicking on the create button.
+- Create a new user by filling in the form and clicking on the Create button.
-- To edit a user, for example the second user yiu created, type in your browser: localhost:3000/users/2/edit
+- To edit a user's details, for example, the second user user you created, type in your browser: localhost:3000/users/2/edit
-- Update the user details you want to change and click on the Edit button to submit your changes.
+- Update the user's details you want to change and click on the Edit button to submit your changes.

 ## Author